+The RFA has failed to deliver a CAR reserve system with adequate bioregional landscape connectivity.
+The RFA agreement provides resource security to the forestry industry but failed to provide secure tenure for forest conservation.
+The Federal Abbott Government tried in vain to excise forest for logging in the Western Tasmania WHA.
+The present Hodgman Government plans to extract specialty timbers from Regional Reserves and to log HCV forests set aside for conservation by the Howard-Lennon Governments.
 The RFA fails to recognise the impact of climate change and the risk of increased severity of wildfires.
 There is no denying that climate change is real, the planet is warming and that animals are responding.
 The oceans are warming, becoming more acidic and marine life is moving south.
-Reserve systems need to be flexible as we are seeing changes that are happening much faster than was predicted.
+In the Northern Hemisphere birds and insects are moving north and tropical birds are ranging further up mountains.
+Reserve systems need to be flexible and change with the climate.
 For example, old growth forests senesce over time so we need to allow young forests currently zoned for wood production to mature into old growth.
 The current landscape dominated by even-aged native forests and plantations lacks structural diversity provided by old growth elements such as old trees, woody debris and logs on the ground.
 There is emerging evidence that a landscape dominated by young trees with less structural diversity decreases soil moisture and water run-off so the land is more prone to and less resilient to wildfires that climate scientists predict will increase in severity in se Australia.
-The mature and old-growth E. regnans forests of southern Tasmania are some of the most carbon dense forests in the world so these forests.
-Should be left standing.
+The mature and old-growth E. regnans forests of southern Tasmania are some of the most carbon dense forests in the world so these forests should be left standing.
 FT has trashed these forests.
 It is madness to continue to log these forests.

 The RFA has clearly failed too on economic and social grounds.
 The RFA model of a monopoly supplier (FT) and a near monopoly buyer (Gunns Ltd) has entrenched clearfelling and woodchipping of native forests and accelerated the conversion of native forest and agricultural land to eucalypt and pine plantations through Management Investment Schemes (MIS).
 This failed model subsidised by taxpayers resulted in the rise and subsequent collapse of Gunns and the demise of many MIS companies plus the collapse of many sawmills and loss of jobs.
-Unsustainable wood volume quotas, legal supply contracts, low wood prices and low royalties have all contributed to overcutting of native forests and FT continued to make financial losses year after year.
-FT is now shedding staff and selling assets such as hardwood plantations and tourism ventures.
+Unsustainable wood volume quotas, legal supply contracts, low wood prices and low royalties have all contributed to overcutting of native forests and FT making financial losses year after year.
+To improve the budget bottom line FT is shedding staff and selling assets such as hardwood plantations and tourism ventures.
 Clearly the model of FT as controller of wood supply, manager of public native forests and plantations, manager of forest reserves and tourism ventures and manager of forest research has not worked.